A fun place to visit and discover hidden treasures. We want to move here. ~ Robert, U.K.

 An antique village in the heart of Mallorca with stunning architecture and archaeological remains

-Sant LLorenç's rich history dates back to the Bronze Age.
-You can still see some of the remains of this original settlement on the outskirts of the village.
+Sant LLorenç's rich history dates back to the Bronze Age, and you can still see some of the remains of this original settlement on the outskirts of the village.

-The town was only recognized by a royal decree in the year 1816.
-The construction of a town hall was proposed shortly thereafter.
+The town was only recognised by a royal decree in the year 1816, and the construction of a town hall was proposed shortly thereafter.
 However, with the Absolutism Movement’s rise in Spain, the project was rejected.
 So, it wasn’t until 1892, that the first town hall was officially established.

 Local Sights #